SCWTCA ENDOWMENT, INC. –

 Finances (by numbered activities above)

 2. $10,000 was contributed from the SCWTCA and the SCWT Endowment ($5,000 each) for ten dog genome sequences, with $8,000 directly available for this project.
-The fee for sequencing 10 dogs was $8,200, and less than originally quoted.
-Additional funds from previous donations be applied to the annual software fees for sequence and GWAS analysis software (annual fee of $3,000).

 3. The estimate of the cost for this part of the research was originally estimated at $10,000, although costs will be re-examined as the scope of the necessary work becomes clearer.